pythonarcade/arcade/doc/programming_guide/gui/layouts.rst

 so the layout is always up-to-date for the rendering, but will not be consistent after instantiation in your ``__init__()`` method.

+To circumvent this, you can trigger a layout run by calling the `UIManager.execute_layout()`.

 The following layouts are available:

 - :class:`arcade.gui.UIBoxLayout`